-During the eighth week of gestation, the thymus descends and takes its final position in the antero superior mediastinum.
+The thymus descends during the eighth week of gestation and takes its final position in the anterosuperior mediastinum.

 It merges with its counterpart from the opposite side.

-At the end of development, the precursor cells of the hematopoietic bone marrow (mesenchymal origin) migrate towards the thymus, and this is how the thymocytes come into contact with the thymus gland, and the lymphoid tissue unites with the framework of epithelial cells of the scam.
+At the end of development, the precursor cells of the hematopoietic bone marrow (mesenchymal origin) migrate towards the thymus.
+This is how the thymocytes come into contact with the thymus gland.
+The lymphoid tissue unites with the framework of epithelial cells of the scam.

-The growth and development of the thymus continues until puberty.
-There are two different types of cells within the thymus, namely the lymphoid cells (thymocytes) and the reticular epithelial cells.
+The growth and development of the thymus continue until puberty.
+There are two different types of cells within the thymus: the lymphoid cells (thymocytes) and the reticular epithelial cells.

 In children, T cells densely occupy the cortex of the thymus.

-As T cells develop, they pass into the marrow, before they are released into the circulation.
+As T cells develop, they pass into the marrow before being released into the circulation.